martin-jamszolik/vivid-flask-ai/README.md

 # Welcome to Vivid AI Service

 ## Why?

 Integrate best of AI frameworks available today.
-So that we can make use of such technologies within your application that could be written in a different web app stacks.
+So that we can make use of such technologies within your application ecosystem.

 ## How?

-Expose a micro-service written in python flask to expose one of the latest AI web frameworks called `langchain`
+A micro-service written in python flask to utilize one of the latest AI frameworks such as `langchain`.

 ## Setup